ByteLogHZ/ByteLogHZ/README.md

 ## - 👀 I’m interested in learning C++
 - 🌱 I’m a very  small small white in here
 - 💞️ I’m looking to collaborate on something interesting
-- 📫 How to reach me send meil to hezhi0801@163.com
+- 📫 How to reach me send mail to hezhi0801@163.com

 <!---
 ByteLogHZ/ByteLogHZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.